A GDS Primer: What is the GDS and Which Travel Agents Need It?

 The GDS does have a time and place!
 Here’s a few reasons why an agent might want/need to use the GDS:

-- Corporate Travel Agents: Corporate travel agents book a whole lot of air, so the GDS is pretty much a must for them.
+- Corporate Travel Advisors: Corporate travel agents book a whole lot of air, so the GDS is pretty much a must for them.
 This can either be a travel agent who books on behalf of corporate clients, or an appointed individual at a corporation who has the capacity to book air for all their employees.

 - Agents Booking Complex Itineraries: If your specialty is around the world tickets or you have a steady stream of clients with multi-stop itineraries, the GDS will be a necessity.

 - High Volume Booking of Air-Only Travel: I’ll be honest, I’m not sure what other travel agents other than corporate agents book reeeally high volumes of air.
-It might be an agent who focuses on booking air to a specific international destination.
+It might be an advisor who focuses on booking air to a specific international destination.
 Who knows!
 But if that’s you, let me know what your niche is!!

 If you fall into one of these categories, check out this article on how to become a corporate travel agent.
 Even if you don't want to sell corporate, it offers strategies to learn the GDS system.
 Essentially if you’re not booking airline tickets multiple times each working day and you were never trained in the GDS, you probably don’t need to use it.
 This includes most Leisure Agents.